Nevada Wolf Pack football: Head coaches

+Nevada has had 28 head coaches, and 1 interim head coach, since it began play during the 1896 season.
+Since December 2023, Jeff Choate has served as Nevada's head coach.

 Notable former players

 Notable games

 Nevada 0, California 0 on November 3, 1923: A game that will always be remembered in Nevada football history was the improbable scoreless tie against California in 1923.
-Cal entered the game in the midst of a 50-game undefeated streak, 3 consecutive national championships, 3 consecutive conference championships, and two consecutive Rose Bowl appearances in 1920, and 1921 that ended in a victory and a tie respectively.
+Cal entered the game in the midst of a 50-game undefeated streak, three consecutive national championships, three consecutive conference championships, and two consecutive Rose Bowl appearances in 1920, and 1921 that ended in a victory and a tie respectively.
 The team was so dominant it was known as the "Wonder Team".
 The fact that the Wolf Pack, a much smaller program from a lower division, held powerhouse Cal scoreless in Berkeley makes this final score one of the most interesting in college football history.
 Cal would go on to finish the season with a 9–0–1 record, and would claim 1923 as their 4th consecutive national championship.
-The tie was the only regular season game for California that did not end in a victory in the 4 year time frame.
+The tie was the only regular season game for California that did not end in a victory in the four-year time frame.

-Nevada 23, UNLV 14 on September 16, 1978: Nevada had not beaten UNLV in 4 straight tries, and was a 20-point underdog with the game being played in Las Vegas in 1978.
+Nevada 23, UNLV 14 on September 16, 1978: Nevada had not beaten UNLV in four straight tries, and was a 20-point underdog with the game being played in Las Vegas in 1978.
 Nevada would outplay the Rebels however, and go on to win 23–14.
 The story that came after the game is what makes the victory remembered by Wolf Pack alumni and fans.
 Chris Ault convinced the airport security to let the team disassemble the Fremont Cannon so that the team could bring it back to Reno on the plane.
 Nevada running back Frank Hawkins carried the barrel of the cannon onto the plane.
 Chris Ault would tell this story during the week of the UNLV game to get his players fired up.

 Nevada 59, Boise State 52 (F/3OT) on December 8, 1990: Nevada and Boise State met for the second time in 1990 for the semi-final of the 1990 NCAA Division I-AA National Championship.
 Nevada had lost to Boise State earlier that year in a conference game 30–14.
 The Wolf Pack would play 3 overtimes periods for the second playoff game in a row, and would win 59–52 after running back Ray Whalen scored a touchdown.
 Nevada would go on to lose to Georgia Southern in the National Championship game the following week.
 This is still the only postseason game ever played between these two schools.